MerTalha/MovieAppBlog-LoginPage/README.md

 - `forms.css`: CSS file with the necessary styles for the login and registration screens.
 - `style.css`: CSS file containing the overall style designs used across the blog site.

+---

 Feel free to customize the README according to your needs, providing additional information about the project or instructions for installation and usage.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-You can further modify the README to include more details about the project, its features, and any other relevant information.